Indicia-Team/drupal-8-modules-indicia-ai/proxy_nia/README.md

 In the Service Path section, add the three configurable parts of the servive uri.

+In the Service Options section, you can choose to receive the raw response from the classifier in the response from the proxy.

 ## Permissions
 Go to Configuration > People > Permissions and find the section for the API Proxy.
 A new permission has been added for using the NIA API.
 Initially,